 You can see the same shape in these photos of vintage actress Sophia Loren, who measures 38-24-38.
-Her figure is beautiful and elegant, not trashy or cheap.
+Her figure is classic, beautiful, and elegant, not trashy or cheap.
 She looks good in many different styles, including formal and business attire.

 How can we confirm our observations?
 Let's consider erotic drawings.
 This is another case where men can choose exactly what they want, privately and without compromises.

 The imaginary proportions of fictional women in manga and anime intended to appeal to men are strikingly similar to those of sex dolls.
 Fourteen female characters selected from the most popular erotic animes have a purported median waist to bust ratio of 0.62 and a median waist to hip ratio of 0.64, equivalent to clothing measurements of 39-24-37.
-Of course, the drawings themselves can be far more outlandish than these imaginary numbers, but the replication is interesting nonetheless.
+Of course, the drawings themselves can be far more outlandish than these imaginary numbers.
 You can see an example figure below.

 The rear view of popular erotic anime girls also confirms our observations.
 Just like sex dolls, their legs have a rounded shape and no thigh gap.
 They're thicker than many women expect.

-It's important to understand that sex dolls actually give us a more accurate picture of male preferences than real glamour models.
+It's important to understand that imaginary women actually give us a more accurate picture of male preferences than real glamour models.
 That’s because if men prefer multiple uncorrelated traits on the tail of the distribution in the female population, even the best real models will necessarily be a compromise with the mean.
-This phenomenon is a consequence of statistical laws, not male desire, and it leads us to underestimate the demand for rare traits.
+The same argument applies a fortiori to pornographic actresses, who are drawn from the very small population of willing participants, and thus unlikely to represent the ideal.
+This is a consequence of statistical laws, not male desire, and it leads us to underestimate the demand for rare traits.